 Prefer your constellations with a side of civilization?
 Located about an hour west of Pueblo, the two towns of Westcliffe and Silver Cliff recently became the first communities in Colorado to be recognized by the International Dark-Sky Association.
 Not surprisingly, the area is home to many passionate stargazers; soon after receiving certification, the community constructed the Smokey Jack Observatory, where visitors can absorb the full impact of an unobstructed Milky Way through a fancy-schmancy, computer-guided Schmidt-Cassegrain telescope.
 The local International Dark-Sky Association chapter also hosts a series of Star Parties throughout the summer.
 Getting There: 115 S Adams Blvd., Westcliffe (Smokey Jack Observatory).

 Surrounded by some of the most rugged and majestic Rocky Mountains, Trinidad's Monument Lake offers a great place to look at the stars.
-Known as Southern Colorado’s Jewel of the West, the area’s crisp, mountain air and unparalleled views of the the Sangre de Cristo Mountains create ideal locations to step away from the clutter and commotion of the city.
+Known as southern Colorado’s Jewel of the West, the area’s crisp, mountain air and unparalleled views of the Sangre de Cristo Mountains create ideal locations to step away from the clutter and commotion of the city.
 Getting There: Located west of Trinidad on scenic Highway 12/Highway of Legends west for 35 miles.

 You’ll have no problem satisfying your nocturnal pursuit of Cassiopeia or the Big Dipper when you situate yourself next to Grand Lake.
 Aside from the charming atmosphere of the town of Grand Lake, very minimal light stands in the way of ideal stargazing, making any view a good one.
 During the winter months, ice skate under the stars at Devil’s Thumb Ranch or try night skiing at Ski Granby Ranch.
 It’s hard to beat the number of stars you’ll see on your lift ride up the mountain.
 Getting There: Located at 3530 County Road 83, Grand Lake.